Azure/azure-functions-on-container-apps/Tutorial - Create Function App on Container Apps v1.md

 - Docker Hub: `<docker-id>/<image-name>:<tag>`
 - ACR: `<registry-name>.azurecr.io/<image-name>:<tag>`

+To create your own Azure Functions container image, refer to our [step-by-step tutorial](./Tutorial%20-%20Create%20an%20Azure%20Function%20Container%20Image.md) that walks you through building and containerizing your function app.

 ## Step 1: Create the function app

 Use the [az functionapp create](https://learn.microsoft.com/en-us/cli/azure/functionapp#az-functionapp-create) command to create your function app in the Container Apps environment.